Tim0th1/hello-world/README.md

 # hello-world
-learning how to be a git! with hello world
+learning how to be a git! with hello world.